Buying Guides

 E-ATX cases are built for high-end, flagship systems and offer the most interior space for expansion, cooling, and advanced airflow setups.

-A great example is the DLX4000, a premium E-ATX case that supports:
+A great example is the Photon, a premium E-ATX case that supports:

 E-ATX cases are ideal for users who want: